Galicia (Spain): Sport

 Galicia has a long sporting tradition dating back to the early 20th century when the majority of sports clubs in Spain were founded.
-The most popular and well-supported teams in the region are Deportivo La Coruña and Celta Vigo.
+The most popular and well-supported teams in the region are Deportivo de La Coruña and Celta Vigo.
 When the two sides play, it is referred to as the Galician derby.
 Deportivo was champion of La Liga in the 1999–2000 season.

 Pontevedra CF from Pontevedra and Racing Ferrol from Ferrol are two other notable clubs from Galicia as well as CD Lugo and SD Compostela.
 The Galician Football Federation periodically fields a national team against international opposition.
-This fact causes some political controversy because matches involving other national football teams different from the Spanish official national team threaten its status as the only national football team of the State.
-The policy of centralization in sport is very strong as it is systematically used as a patriotic device with which to build a symbol of the supposed unity of Spain which is a plurinational state.

 Football aside, the most popular team sports in Galicia are futsal, handball and basketball.
 In basketball, Obradoiro CAB is the most successful team of note, and currently, the only Galician team that plays in the Liga ACB; other teams are CB Breogan, Club Ourense Baloncesto and OAR Ferrol.
 In the sport of handball, Club Balonmán Cangas plays in the top-flight (Liga ASOBAL).
 The sport is particularly popular in the province of Pontevedra with the three other Galician teams in the top two divisions: SD Teucro (Pontevedra), Octavio Pilotes Posada (Vigo) and SD Chapela (Redondela).

 In roller hockey HC Liceo is the most successful Galician team, in any sport, with numerous European and World titles.
 In futsal teams, Lobelle Santiago and Azkar Lugo.

 Galicia is also known for its tradition of participation in water sports both at sea and in rivers; these include rowing, yachting, canoeing and surfing.
 Its athletes have regularly won medals in the Olympics; currently, the most notable examples are David Cal, Carlos Pérez Rial, and Fernando Echavarri.

 Galician triathlon contenders Francisco Javier Gómez Noya and Iván Raña have been world champions.
 In 2006 the cyclist Oscar Pereiro won the Tour de France after the disqualification of American Floyd Landis, gaining the top position on the penultimate day of the race.
 Galicians are also prominent athletes in the sport of mountaineering—Chus Lago is the third woman to reach the summit of Everest without supplemental oxygen.

+In 2022, the cycling race O Gran Camiño was held for the first time and was won by the Spanish legend Alejandro Valverde.
+In subsequent years, it rose to fame as the scene of the season debut of two times Tour de France winner Jonas Vingegaard who won the race in both 2023 and 2024.